Create a Charming Spring Vase from a Glass Bottle Using Decoupage Magic

 ✔ Lightly sand the bottle before painting.

-✔ Use a primer designed for glass.
+✔ Use a primer specifically for glass.

 ✔ Let the paint dry completely before applying Mod Podge or stickers.